 The Faculty Institute for Diversity (FID) is a two-day opportunity to work with an interdisciplinary peer-group to explore how to create and support an inclusive learning environment.
 By the end of this institute, you will have had the chance to transform a course through the lens of diversity and inclusion and will have created an action plan for next semester’s teaching.

 Inclusive Teaching Institute

-The Graduate Inclusive Teaching Institute is a two-day retreat for graduate students and postdoctoral scholars to explore diversity and inclusion in teaching and learning.
+The Inclusive Teaching Institute for Graduate Students and Postdocs is a two-day retreat for graduate students and postdoctoral scholars to explore diversity and inclusion in teaching and learning.
 Identify strategies to increase inclusion and accessibility, boost student engagement, foster belongingness, and design an action plan for future teaching.

 The “Let’s Get Real” workshop series aims to provide an introspective and respectful collegial space for faculty and lecturers to explore challenging topics related to intercultural and multicultural learning that might include implicit bias, shame and vulnerability, practicing empathy and supporting others, making intercultural mistakes, supporting intercultural learning, and more.
 Topics change each semester.